AadhiSEC/Real-Time-data-aquisation/README.md

 ## Project Overview

-This project implements a Sensor Data Acquisition and Threshold Monitoring System on the RealDigital Boolean Board using the Xilinx Spartan-7 FPGA.
+This project implements a real-time Sensor Data Acquisition and Threshold Monitoring System on the RealDigital Boolean Board using the Xilinx Spartan-7 FPGA.
 The system acquires sensor data from multiple sources, processes the acquired values using a moving average filter, stores the processed data in a FIFO buffer, and monitors the values against predefined threshold levels.

-A visual indication is provided through on-board LEDs.
+Visual indication is provided through on-board LEDs.
 Whenever the processed sensor value exceeds the threshold value, the corresponding LED blinks, indicating an alert condition.
+The threshold value and sensor value are displayed on dual seven-segment displays for real-time monitoring.

+In addition to FPGA implementation, the design flow was further explored through ASIC physical design concepts using Cadence Innovus, including floorplanning, power planning, and placement analysis.

 ---